autopkg/MLBZ521-recipes/README.md

 Downloads the latest release of VOSviewer.

 Java is *REQUIRED* to open VOSviewer.
-Amazon's Corretto JDK is not compatiable in my testing.
+Amazon's Corretto JDK is not compatible in my testing.

 Be aware the .app is NOT SIGNED.